jingbo02/jingbo02.github.io/_pages/include/research.md

 **"Man is the measure of all things"**

-a) Graph Machine Learning
+a) Foundation Model

 - Graph Foundation Model
-- Generalized Graph Neural Network
+- Multimodal Model

 b) AI for Science